LoisRP/java-ilpv4-connector-docs/tutorials/peering-ilp-over-http.md

 In order to peer with the Alice Connector, we must likewise tell Bob about Alice.
 This is done by creating an account for Alice on Bob.

-The following payload illustrates the details of this account:
+The following sample payload illustrates the details of this account:

 ```javascript
 {